HARP-research-Inc/ExtractiveQAModel/README.md

 - Uses pre-trained Hugging Face model (no training required)
 - Easy to modify or extend (e.g., for web, batch input, or fine-tuning)

+General Notes:
+- Results are based off on how much data and context is given in the context.txt file.
+- If you are having installation problems, make sure to have all the python packages and streamlit installed in you terminal/miniconda shell.

 How to Install:
  1. Clone the repository
 ```bash
 git clone https://github.com/your-username/extractive-qa-bert.git
 cd extractive-qa-bert